kenhkan/noflo-passport/README.md

 * *IN*: IPs passed here will be forwarded as an array of IPs to OUT with the resulting tokens.
-* *USER*: Passport.js expects a user object to be passed to it when the token is consumed.
-For each OUT it must eventually return to USER to complete the transaction!
+* *RETURN*: Passport.js expects a user object to be passed to it when the token is consumed.
+For each OUT it must eventually return to RETURN to complete the transaction!
 * *NAME*: The name to assign an OAuth2 strategy with Passport.js.
 Pass this in *last* as this would perform the assignment.
-* REQUEST: The URL to request a new token.
-See "requestTokenURL" in Passport.js documentation
 * *ACCESS*: The URL to request the access token.
 See "accessTokenURL" in Passport.js documentation
 * *AUTH*: The URL to authenticate the user.
 See "userAuthorizationURL" in Passport.js documentation
-* CALLBACK: The URL for the provider to call back.
+* *CALLBACK*: The URL for the provider to call back.
 This should ultimately lead to an `passport/OAuthTwoHandler` process
 * *KEY*: The consumer key
 * *SECRET*: The consumer secret